SassuDragos/reddit-demo-app/README.md

   - CLEAN architecture (without interactors)
   - Reddit API integration

-Note: The application does not focus on design practices and esthetics.
+Note: The application does not focus on UX practices and esthetics.

 [SCOPE and REQUIREMENTS]